Prag8855/aab/frontend/content/newsletter/_march-2026.md

 ---
 Title: What's new in March 2026
-Description:
+Description: Open source, new tools, Apotheke nonsense, and one step forward, two steps back at the immigration office.
 Date_created: 2026-03-01
 ---

+## What's new in Berlin

+### Digital freelance visa

+The Berlin immigration office has digitalized the freelance visa application process.
+Instead of dumping your documents into a general mailbox, your application now goes into a proper application tracking system.

+This should help reduce the wait times and prevent applications from falling in the cracks.
+It has worked well for the Blue Card and the work visa.
+These digital forms are not perfect, but they are a step forward.

+### Residence permit downgrade

+There have been a few reports of people getting a residence permit sticker in their passport, instead of a plastic card.
+The reason?
+Budget problems.
+Issuing residence permit stickers is [unlawful](https://de.wikipedia.org/wiki/Verordnung_(EG)_Nr._1030/2002_(Einheitlicher_Aufenthaltstitel)), and it creates serious problems for immigrants, as they often need a plastic residence card to open a bank account and access digital government services.

+## What's new on All About Berlin

 ### Open source

-I have made all of All About Berlin's code and content public.

-The static site generator and my Anmeldung appointment finder have already been online for a few years.
-Now the entire website is.

-Open source is the default, but for many years, I was afraid that people would steal my code and content, and capture the value of my hard work.

-Now that Google, OpenAI and Anthropic are doing exactly that, I have nothing to lose.

-I hope that this will encourage other people to contribute to the website.
+All About Berlin is now source-available.
+The content, templates and backend are [available on GitHub](https://github.com/All-About-Berlin/aab).
+I hope that this will encourage others to contribute to the website.

+I had wanted to do this for a long time, but I did not want to compete with unauthorised copies of my own work.
+This has happened anyway with ChatGPT and Google AI Overviews, so I have decided to make the code public.

+### New tools

+To make it easier to end your lease, I created a [lease notice period calculator](/guides/moving-out#calculate-your-notice-period) and a [termination letter generator](/guides/moving-out#send-a-termination-letter).

 ### Public holidays

-I rewrote my guide on public holidays.
-I clarify who gets a paid day off.

-Now, I automatically calculate the public holidays for the next 3 years, and display them in a nice list.
-It even shows which days fall on a weekend.
+I rewrote my [public holidays guide](/guides/public-holidays).
+It automatically calculates and shows public holidays for the next 3 years.
+It even shows which public holidays fall on a weekend.

+## What I learned this month

 ### The weird thing with Apotheken